kunstmusik/blue-manual/docs/users/gettingStarted/tools/codeEditor.md

 -   Popup Menu (use right-mouse click) with additional options

-You can adjust colors, fonts, and other settings within Blue\'s Program Options.
+You can adjust colors, fonts, and other settings within Blue's Program Options.